 In that respect, 145 or 580 overall could be considered good GED scores.
 These scores guarantee that you pass all of the GED subtests and that you’ll receive your state’s High School Equivalency Diploma.
 This may be the perfect solution to attain decent employment that requires a secondary education degree.

 However, if it is your goal is to enroll in a credit-bearing college course, a 145 score per subject or 580 overall is definitely NOT sufficient.
 If you want to go to college, you really should aim for higher GED scores than just passing scores and attain scores in one of the two college-ready categories.

 The lack of a GED or high school diploma precludes students from getting a decently-paying and rewarding job and the option to get a college education.

-So it is a crucial barrier to partake in the workforce successfully and students currently enrolled in high school need to understand that completing their high school curriculum is key for getting a better future.
+So it is a crucial barrier to partake in the workforce successfully, and students currently enrolled in high school need to understand that completing their high school curriculum is key to getting a better future.

-Technically and legally the GED and a high school diploma are equivalent, but there are professional fields that prefer applicants to hold a high school degree rather than a GED.
+Technically and legally, the GED and a high school diploma are equivalent, but there are professional fields that prefer applicants to hold a high school degree rather than a GED.
 Just think of enlisting in the US Armed Forces, where only a small percentage of recruiters will be accepted with a GED, and to join the Martines with a GED, qualification requirements are even more strict (more details below).

 So if you can, see it through until high school graduation.
-For students who already quit high school, obtaining a GED will certainly give them an edge in the workforce.
+For students who have already quit high school, obtaining a GED will certainly give them an edge in the workforce.